 The words came straight from the long repressed hatred Buffy felt towards her parents and were aimed to hurt the son they had kept, they had loved, but she hadn’t expected him to back away from her, from her words and what they meant with such a look of horror and revulsion on his face.

-He hadn’t had time to think about the boy he’d seen in the pensive, his subconscious preventing him from reflecting on something that so viciously shook the foundations of his belief in his father.
+He hadn’t had time to think about the boy he’d seen in the pensive, his shock preventing him from reflecting on something that so viciously shook the foundations of his belief in his father.
 Those memories hit him with Buffy’s words, bringing to the forefront of his mind everything he’d witnessed his father doing.
 Now there seemed to be another fault to lay at not just his, but also his mother’s door – the abandonment of their other child.
 He lent weakly against the wall, unable to process how much this changed.

 He had a sister.

 Harry sank to the floor as Buffy stepped back from him, running away so she didn’t have to face the boy who might be her brother.

 Buffy was too angry to sleep, angry at the revelation that had been forced upon her, to have the question she’d carefully avoided asking so abruptly answered.
 It had been a long time since she had any desire to know who it was that had given her up, since she had tried to hunt them down.
 Then at least she had been prepared for the news, for the disappointment, for what she discovered to hurt, if not in the way it had ended up doing so.

 Because despite everything it did hurt, and she couldn’t help feeling guilty for that.
 She shouldn’t care, she should have been able to replace the pain of being rejected with the love of the parents she’d gained, but it wasn’t that simple.
 The guilt she still harboured over her mother’s death resurfaced, enhanced by her inability to ignore the pain of another woman’s actions, by the impression she couldn’t shake that this was somehow betraying Joyce.